imhemish/wallman/README.md

 - Pull requests are accepted at [https://github.com/securearth/wallman](https://github.com/securearth/wallman)

 ## Todo:
- - warnings
+ - Write warnings
- - wlroots null values
+ - Fix backgroundExec in utils.dart which is making setWall of WlrootsBackend unusable.
  - Check if the user has set solid color instead of picture and return the colour